Kean will not run for NSW Liberal leadership

-Outgoing treasurer Matt Kean will not run for the leadership of the NSW Coalition, saying it’s time for him to hang out and be a dad.
+Outgoing NSW treasurer Matt Kean will not run for the leadership of the state Liberals, saying it’s time for him to hang out and be a dad.

 The moderate powerbroker whose support helped hoist Dominic Perrottet to the state’s top job in October 2021 had been widely considered a frontrunner in the leadership race after Mr Perrottet stepped down after losing Saturday’s election.